-You can read more of his remarkable story in his book entitled, Phoenix Tears: The Rick Simpson Story.
+You can read more about Rick’s remarkable story in his book entitled, Phoenix Tears: The Rick Simpson Story.

 But should we trust his findings?

 And yet, we still can't say for sure that cannabis oil will cure cancer with absolute certainty.